Usually nothing bad, but sometimes…

 Shutting down Windows properly before turning off the power to your computer is important.

-Not doing so can result in data loss and corruption as files are left only partially written to disk.
-But just turning off the switch is unlikely to actually harm your hardware.
+Not doing so can result in data loss and corruption as files are left only partially written to disk, but turning off the switch is unlikely to harm your hardware.

-Surprisingly, a household or other area-wide power outage turns out to be a completely different, riskier issue.
+Surprisingly, a household or other area-wide power outage presents a different, riskier issue.

 Shutdown

-Windows often keeps things in memory (RAM) that you really want to have written to disk, and shutting down Windows gives it the opportunity to flush all that information to the hard drive.
-In addition, if you happen to turn off the power while Windows is writing something to the disk, you run the risk of corrupting files.
-In the simplest case, you may never notice.
+Windows often keeps things in RAM memory that need to be written to disk, and shutting Windows down properly gives it the opportunity to flush all that information to the hard drive.
+If you happen to turn off the power while Windows is writing something to the disk, you run the risk of corrupting files.
+In the simplest case, which thankfully seems to be the most common, you never notice.
 In the worst case, your system might become unbootable.

-But actual hardware damage from turning off the power switch at the wrong time is extremely rare.
-More common are data-related errors, which, as you say, can be resolved in the absolute worst case with a format and reinstall.
+But actual hardware damage from turning off the power switch at the wrong time is rare.
+More common are data-related errors, which, as you say, can be resolved in the absolute worst case with a reformat and reinstall.

 Power loss